Frequently Asked Questions

 Non-Reimbursable Examples

-If the department would like to continue to reimburse the spouse and family travel expenses, the department must do the following:
+If the department would like to continue to reimburse the spouse and family travel expenses when there is no bona fide business purpose, the department must do the following:

 (1) Discretionary funding must be used.
 (The Resource Worktag must state one of the following: "RS100203 Discretionary Gift Resource" OR "RS100376 Other Discretionary Gift Resource")